© Crown copyright 2019

 - mothers in routine and manual occupations are 5 times more likely to have smoked throughout pregnancy compared to women in managerial and professional occupations

-The decline in the prevalence of smoking during pregnancy has stalled in recent years, with over 1 in 10 babies in England born to a mother who smoked throughout her pregnancy.
+The decline in the prevalence of smoking during pregnancy has stalled in recent years, with more than 1 in 10 babies in England born to a mother who smoked throughout her pregnancy.
 Latest figures from NHS Digital found that 10.4% of pregnant women were known to be smokers at the time of delivery.

 In some areas, this is as high as 1 in 4.
 Reducing smoking during pregnancy is one of the three national ambitions in the Tobacco Control Plan: “reducing smoking amongst pregnant women (measured at the time of giving birth) to 6% by the end of 2022”.Just 33 out of 195 Clinical Commissioning Groups (CCGs) in England met the national ambition of 6% or less.

-To find out what your local smoking rate is, how it compares with the rest of your region and the impact it has on local health and services, you can visit the Local Tobacco Profiles for England website where all the latest data is available.
+To find out what your local smoking rate is, how it compares with the rest of your region and the impact it has on local health and services, visit the Local Tobacco Profiles for England website where all the latest data is available.